Search

 • Cover equipment and surfaces that may become contaminated and are not easy to clean with impervious-backed paper, tin foil or clear plastic wrap.
 Remove and replace the covering for each patient.

-• Thoroughly clean blood and saliva from supplies used in mouth (impression material, bite registration).
+• Thoroughly clean blood and saliva from supplies used in the mouth (impression material, bite registration).
 Clean and disinfect.

-How should I decontaminate of environmental surfaces?
+How should I decontaminate environmental surfaces?

 Back to top

-• Use a medical grade disinfectant to disinfect all potentially contaminated objects and surfaces.
+• Use a medical-grade disinfectant to disinfect all potentially contaminated objects and surfaces.

 • Follow safe work procedures as stated in the safety data sheets (SDSs) for handling and disposal.